-- Chair, Cyrus Shahabi, University of Southern California, USA
+- Chair, Shawn Newsam, University of California, Merced, USA

-- Past Chair, Mohamed Mokbel, University of Minnesota, USA
+- Past Chair, Cyrus Shahabi, University of Southern California, USA

-- Secretary, Egemen Tanin, University of Melbourne, Australia
+- Vice-Chair, Egemen Tanin, University of Melbourne, Australia

-- Webmaster, Chrysovalantis Anastasiou, University of Southern California, USA
+- Webmaster, Xueqing Deng, University of California, Merced, USA

 Cyrus Shahabi, University of Southern California, USA

-Cyrus Shahabi is a Professor of Computer Science, Electrical Engineering and Spatial Sciences, and the chair of the Computer Science Department.
-He is also the Director of the Integrated Media Systems Center (IMSC) and the Informatics Program at USC’s Viterbi School of Engineering.
+Cyrus Shahabi is a Professor of Computer Science, Electrical and Computer Engineering and Spatial Sciences; Helen N. and Emmett H. Jones Professor of Engineering; the chair of the Computer Science Department; and the director of the Integrated Media Systems Center (IMSC) at USC’s Viterbi School of Engineering.
+He was co-founder of two USC spin-offs, Geosemble Technologies and Tallygo, which both were acquired, in July 2012 and March 2019, respectively.
 He received his B.S. in Computer Engineering from Sharif University of Technology in 1989 and then his M.S. and Ph.D.
 Degrees in Computer Science from the University of Southern California in May 1993 and August 1996, respectively.
 He authored two books and more than three hundred research papers in the areas of databases, GIS and multimedia with more than 14 US Patents.
 Dr. Shahabi was an Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS) from 2004 to 2009, IEEE Transactions on Knowledge and Data Engineering (TKDE) from 2010-2013 and VLDB Journal from 2009-2015.
 He is currently on the editorial board of the ACM Transactions on Spatial Algorithms and Systems (TSAS) and ACM Computers in Entertainment.
 He chaired the nomination committee of ACM SIGSPATIAL for the 2011-2014 terms.
 Dr. Shahabi is a fellow of IEEE, and a recipient of the 2003 U.S. Presidential Early Career Awards for Scientists and Engineers (PECASE).
-For more details, see https://infolab.usc.edu/Shahabi/.
+For more details, please visit: https://infolab.usc.edu/Shahabi/.

 Egemen Tanin, University of Melbourne, Australia

 Dr. Egemen Tanin is a Professor at the School of Computing and Information Systems, University of Melbourne.
 Dr. Tanin’s research areas are Spatial Databases and GIS.
 He focuses on mobile systems and new sensing technologies and the impact of these systems and technologies on Spatial Databases.
 He has served as a PC Chair for ACM SIGSPATIAL GIS in 2011 and in 2012 and is currently an Associate Editor of ACM Transactions on Spatial Algorithms and Systems.
-Dr. Tanin is also the co-founder of ACM SIGSPATIAL Australia and served as its chair in 2011.
-He was the founding editor of ACM SIGSPATIAL Special, the newsletter for SIGSPATIAL.
-Dr. Tanin has taken many different roles for various venues during his career including conferences and journals such as the SIGMOD Conference, PVLDB and ACM Transactions on Database Systems as well as IEEE ICDE.
+Dr. Tanin is also the co-founder of ACM SIGSPATIAL Australia.
+He is the founding editor of ACM SIGSPATIAL Special, the newsletter for SIGSPATIAL.
+Prof. Tanin has taken many different roles for various venues during his career including conferences and journals such as the SIGMOD Conference, PVLDB and ACM Transactions on Database Systems as well as IEEE ICDE.
 He has obtained his Ph.D. degree in 2001 from the Department of Computer Science at the University of Maryland, College Park.
-For more details, see http://people.eng.unimelb.edu.au/etanin/.
+For more details regarding Prof. Tanin please visit http://people.eng.unimelb.edu.au/etanin/.

 John Krumm, Microsoft Research, USA

 John Krumm graduated from Carnegie Mellon University in 1993 with a PhD in robotics and a thesis on texture analysis in images.
 He worked at the Robotics Center of Sandia National Laboratories in Albuquerque, New Mexico for the next four years.
 His main projects there were computer vision for object recognition for use in robots and vehicles.
-He has been at Microsoft Research in Redmond, Washington, USA since 1997, and is currently a principal researcher.
+He has been at Microsoft Research in Redmond, Washington, USA since 1997, and is currently a senior principal researcher.
 His research focuses on understanding peoples’ location and how to use that information to benefit the user.
 He holds 56 U.S. patents.
-Dr. Krumm was a PC chair for UbiComp 2007, ACM SIGSPATIAL 2013, and ACM SIGSPATIAL 2014, served on the editorial board of IEEE Pervasive Computing Magazine and as a coeditor in chief for the Journal of Location Based Services.
-He currently serves on the editorial board of the Journal of Location Based Services, as an associate editor for ACM Transactions on Spatial Algorithms and Systems, and on the executive committee of ACM SIGSPATIAL.
+Dr. Krumm was a PC chair for UbiComp 2007, ACM SIGSPATIAL 2013, and ACM SIGSPATIAL 2014, and a coeditor in chief for the Journal of Location Based Services.
+He currently serves on the editorial board of the IEEE Pervasive Computing Magazine, as an associate editor for ACM Transactions on Spatial Algorithms and Systems, and on the executive committee of ACM SIGSPATIAL.